-The Department of Special Collections is located on the ground floor of the Robert James Terry Library and houses published and unpublished materials that require special care and handling.
+The Department of Special Collections is located on the second floor of the TSU Library Learning Center and houses published and unpublished materials that require special care and handling.

 Special Collections includes the Traditional African Art Gallery and the Charles F. Heartman Collection.
 The department houses the official records of Texas Southern University and has collected several manuscript collections.
 The largest of these collections is the Congresswoman Barbara Jordan Archives.